Preserving fertility in young people with cancer

 • Oocyte or embryo cryopreservation – which is first line for post-pubertal females

-• Ovarian tissue cryopreservation – the only option for prepubertal girls (although experimental in this group), it is also used when urgent treatment prevents ovarian stimulation
+• Ovarian tissue cryopreservation – the only option for prepubertal girls, it is also used when urgent treatment prevents ovarian stimulation

 • GnRH agonists – may help protect ovarian reserve